shulajz/messages-project/README.md

 ## **Architecture**

 This API, built with **Node.js** and **Express**, allows CRUD operations on messages, storing them in an in-memory database.
-Each message is checked for palindrome status.
+Each message is evaluated to determine whether it is a palindrome.

 ### **Key Technologies**